flpm/oak/output/lists/subjects.md

     name: about Music
     title: 'Theme: Music'
     subtitle: Books about music and musicians
-    description: 'I have 2 books about Music in my bookshelf.
+    description: 'I have 2 books about Music in my personal library.

       ### Titles: